Saturday, July 19th, 4PM to 10PM

 Bon Odori is a traditional summer festival in which we honor our ancestors who have passed on, remember and appreciate all they have done for us, and celebrate their ongoing presence in the lives we enjoy today.

-Also known as Obon, the festival is an official Seafair event held on Saturday, July 20, and Sunday, July 21 at the Seattle Buddhist Temple.
+Also known as Obon, the festival is an official Seafair event held at the Seattle Betsuin Buddhist Temple.
 The main event is traditional music and dancing in the street in a giant oval.
-Many festivalgoers dress in Japanese kimono or yukata.
+Many festival goers dress in Japanese kimono, yukata or happi coats.
 The event also features Japanese food booths and refreshment, taiko and martial arts performances, and craft exhibits and demonstrations.
+This year there will be a Anime themed Cosplay contest on Saturday from 4PM to 5:30PM.

 More about Bon Odori